Why change the logo now?

 So how does Google’s new logo reveal a secret to entrepreneurial success?

 One word: change.
 One of the largest companies in the world is still making changes at a global level.
 I’d imagine it must be a nightmare to manage the payroll of such a huge international company.
 The services of CloudPay would certainly be welcomed.
 Moreover, this has caused a wave of reactions across the Internet.
 Showing a lot of resistance to change.
 We can learn a lot from their recent changes, not only Google’s new logo but the creation of an umbrella company named Alphabet.

 One of the secrets to success in entrepreneurship is to be flexible, implement changes and adjust according to your audience.
 This requires continuous action.
 A huge danger anyone with relative success in business will tell you is allowing yourself to get too comfortable.
+There is always something you should be doing, such as implementing the business data services software found at https://firstlogic.com in order to help your business manage its data more effectively.
 Once people start making money and have a continuous cash flow they tend to get comfortable.
 A company that made 15.4 billion in only the first quarter of 2014 is showing no signs of getting comfortable.
 You need to be prepared for the unexpected, to help with this take a look at crisis response management services.

 If you’re reading this you’re probably an entrepreneur, right?
 Do you know what the word entrepreneur means?
 Dictionary.com define’s it as following: